Skip to content

 Use types, schemas, tests, and API definitions as agent instructions instead of natural language descriptions.

-Test files — "Make these tests pass" is a verifiable, self-contained instruction and the core of spec-driven development.
-The tests define what correct looks like — the tests are the description.
+Test files — "make these tests pass" is a verifiable, self-contained instruction and the core of spec-driven development.
+The tests define what correct looks like.
+The tests are the description.

 Natural language descriptions introduce several problems: